-Leo Gutterres of Stockton, California has been developing and promoting the use of Twisted Leaders for the last decade.
+Leo Gutterres of Stockton, California has been developing and promoting the use of Twisted Leaders for the last two decades.
 Many of us gained a quick appreciation for these leaders on Tarpon trips to the Yucatan area of Mexico where they proved to be ideal on both baby tarpon and big tarpon.
 This is a heavy-duty, specialized leader that is excellent for certain applicationsl Over the years, they have become popular for many other fish species.

 - Large Mouth Bass in heavy cover and big, topwater flies.